arduino/docs-content/content/micropython-course/course/08.examples/examples.md

 ```

-You should now see the display showing different numbers.
+You should now see the display showing different numbers, where the final frame is a simulated temperature value (20).

 ![4 digit display](./assets/4DigitDisplay.png)

 ## Moisture Sensor

-This example shows how to use a [moisture sensor](https://store.arduino.cc/products/grove-moisture-sensor?queryID=undefined).
-As the name suggests this sensor is used to measure moisture by measuring the resistance between the two probes.
+This example shows how to use a [moisture sensor](https://store.arduino.cc/products/grove-moisture-sensor).

+This sensor is used to measure moisture by measuring the resistance between the two probes.
 Dry soil has less conductivity than wet soil and the difference in resistance and the resulting drop/increase in voltage can be measured by the Arduino.
-Copy the code to ``main.py``, press play, and ideally try it out on a plant nearby.
-Otherwise just put your hand around the sensor and you should already see a slight change in values.

 ![Moisture Sensor Circuit](./assets/circuitMoisture.png)

+To use this component, copy the script script below into your `main.py` file, and run it by clicking the **"Run"** button.

 ```python
 # Import machine module